-Make a day of it and book a spa day at The Ickworth Hotel; a National Trust estate situated in the Suffolk countryside.
+Make a day of it and book a spa day at The Ickworth Hotel; a hotel tucked away in a National Trust estate situated in the Suffolk countryside.
 The spa features a pool and a range of treatment rooms and for an extra special treat, why not also book afternoon tea or a meal in the restaurant.

 Weavers’ House Spa is a luxurious and intimate spa at The Swan Lavenham Hotel & Spa.
 With first-class amenities to keep you serene and stress-free during your hotel stay or in-between treatments.

-The U Thyme Spa at All Saints Hotel is a wonderfully relaxing setting to enjoy some time away from the outside world.
-It has seven stunning treatment rooms along with a Spa lounge serving Afternoon Tea or a light lunch (as part of our Health Hub Collection Spa Days) and an exclusive relaxation room .
+The Health Hub at All Saints Hotel is a wonderfully relaxing setting to enjoy some time away from the outside world.
+It has seven stunning treatment rooms along with a Spa lounge serving Afternoon Tea or a light lunch and an exclusive relaxation room .
 A tranquil haven.